-I haven’t written much about my hometown before, but it is such a great city to visit.
-Whenever someone I know visits Chicago for the first time they ask me the best things to do.
-Most of my friends usually visit Chicago only for 2 days over the weekend, so I have put together a guide for first time visitors that only have 36 or 48 hours.
+I am probably biased because it is my hometown, but Chicago is one of the best places to visit in the USA.
+Many first timers travel to Chicago for a weekend trip, so I have put together a guide for first time visitors that only have 2 days in Chicago or less.
 There is so much to do in Windy City, but here are the best things to do if you only have 36 or 48 hours in Chicago including what to see, where and what to eat, where to drink and where to stay in Chicago.
 I am including both the popular tourist attractions as well as a few off the beaten path suggestions.